n3trnr/Home/_posts/2022-08-16-first-post.markdown

 Also have temporary accomodation in Coquitlam, BC, Canada

-I'm always interested in new skills, gaining more knowledges and most of all, chasing new experiances
+I'm always interested in new skills, gaining more knowledges and most of all, chasing new experiences

 <br>

-## **Work Experiances**
+## **Work Experiences**

 ---